HinTak/RaspberryPi-Dev/README.md

 in addition to dumping registers' content.

 - There are more advanced technique with dynamic debugging, like `kernelshark` / `trace-cmd` (Ftrace), and `dtrace` (Systemtap) .

+- The idea of "attaching a debugger" to a debug-enabled kernel, requires a second machine connected by a serial (RS-232) connection, with [KGDB](http://kgdb.wiki.kernel.org).